 For anyone new to Stedfast creating assessment plans is a simple yet fundamental task.

 Once the assessment plan has been created then assessment cycles will be available and measures can be created for which staff will need to add their findings.
 A point to note is that we think it is worth taking some time over the grade descriptions that you set and want staff to use.
 Be clear about what each grade is – over grading yourself during the self-assessment will be seen as an area for improvement if the OfSTED inspectors do not agree with your findings.

 Once each measure has been allocated to staff then they can start to add their findings.
 Staff will be able to add narrative, progress scales and a grade.
 Plan owners are able to moderate findings and can override the comments and grades.

 Each finding can then have associated actions which will be added to that plan cycles action plan.

-When to do your self assessment?
+When to do your self-assessment?

 No time like the present!
 Self Assessment Reports need to be right.
 They need to be collaborative and reviewed.
-We have seen too often that people leave their plans until last minute and this results in a less than robust report or quality improvement plan.
+We have seen too often that people leave their plans until the last minute and this results in a less than robust report or quality improvement plan.